gautierDaijobu/laravel-done-jobs/README.md

-This package is fork from omatech/laravel-done-jobs edited to support Laravel 10.
+This package is forked from omatech/laravel-done-jobs and lightly edited to support Laravel 10.